 There is no medical or developmental reason a toddler cannot use a night light other than the possible disruption of their circadian cycle.

-Is Your Toddler Afraid of the Dark?
+If Your Toddler is Afraid of the Dark

 Some children may begin to experience darkness or bedtime-related anxiety between the ages of two and three.
 Research suggests that fear of the dark is a learned fear rather than an innate one.
 Young toddlers might pick up the concept from media or by listening to adults.